As the Carolingian empire grew in size, so its ‘stakeholders’ grew richer – kings, churches, and the highest-ranked Frankish aristocrats above all.

 Louis’s conceptions of ethnicity were very different, with major implications for how he viewed Romanness and empire.
-For Louis, ethnicity wasn’t about being a foreigner: rather, everyone belonged to an ethnic group.
+For Louis, *everyone* belonged to an ethnic group.
+This included the Romans, whom Louis describes as the gens romana: these were the people with a glorious past who lived in Rome, and whom (Louis points out) the Byzantine emperors had deserted.
 Each of these peoples or gentes could be led by a basileus, and historically often had been: the rulers of Constantinople had no monopoly on that title, but shared it with “other gentes”.
-Those gentes included the Romans, whom Louis describes as the gens romana: these were the people with a glorious past who lived in Rome, and whom (Louis points out) the Byzantines had deserted.

-And they included too the gens Francorum.
+These gentes also included the Franks, who however had a special place.
 In a very interesting passage, Louis situates the Franks as not just the successors but the surrogates of the Romans, through a fascinating metaphor: “When the branches were broken, we were grafted onto them; when we were wild olives, we were joined to their roots and became fat with olives.
 We say therefore that the branches were broken so that we might be grafted on”.
-The Franks were therefore in effect the new Romans.
+The Franks were therefore in effect the new ancient Romans.

-And yet – ultimately Louis did not define the Roman empire in relation to ethnicity.
+And yet – ultimately, even for Louis, the Roman empire transcended ethnicity.
 Even at the height of the Roman empire, Louis declared, non-Romans had become emperors.
 “In what way”, asked Louis, “is [the imperial title] inappropriate for a people (gens), since we know – mentioning only a few for the sake of brevity – that Roman emperors were created from the people (the gens) of Hispania, Isauria, and Khazaria?”
 The latter two examples related to fairly recent Byzantine history, but the former took the reader back to the fourth century.
 Louis went on to explain, “For certainly the elder Theodosius and his sons Arcadius and Honorius, and Theodosius the younger, the son of Arcadius, were raised from Spaniards to the summit of the Roman empire.
 And we do not find that anyone complained or grumbled that he was not a Roman but a Spaniard (quod non Romanus sed Hispanus existeret)”.

-What was relevant for Roman imperial rule was therefore not what one was or was called, but what one did.
+What was relevant for imperial rule was therefore not what one was or was called, but what one did.
 Louis accordingly contrasted Frankish military prowess and bravery with Byzantine cowardice.
-There’s a delightful passage in the letter in which Louis comments on Basil’s claims that the Frankish envoys were so uncouth that they would have attacked the Byzantines with their teeth, had they not been afraid of him, Basil.
-Nonsense, says Louis, that can’t be right: our men would never have behaved like that – but anyway they aren’t afraid of anybody!
 Strikingly, Louis declares his intention to conquer Sicily too, to restore it to its “former liberty” after its recent capture by the Muslims.

 Louis’s Roman imperial title was justified by war, then.
-But its chief justification nevertheless lay elsewhere: religion.
+But its chief justification nevertheless lay elsewhere: in religion.
 The superiority of Frankish belief was manifested partly by Frankish religious learning – the letter itself is intended to show the command the Franks had of historical and ethnographic knowledge, both Greek and Latin.
 It was partly demonstrated by their missionary activities.
-But most of all, it was expressed by the recognition given to them by the Pope of Rome, who had rejected the cacadoxy and indeed heresy of the Byzantines in new Rome in favour of the orthodoxy of the gens Francorum.
-Louis was Roman emperor, because God had given him the city, people and church of Rome to protect.
-This was a Roman empire justified by results.
+But most of all, it was expressed by the recognition given to them by the Pope of Rome, who had rejected the ‘cacadoxy’ and indeed heresy of the Byzantines in new Rome in favour of the orthodoxy of the gens Francorum.
+Louis was Roman emperor, because God had given him the city, people and church of Rome to protect, through the Pope.